Airdate: May 20th, 2012.

 - Really?
 A “gay sweep week” kiss?

-- Really, this is the scene where I realised that legacy was no longer a justifiable reason for The Simpsons remaining on the air.
+- Really, this is the scene where I realized that legacy was no longer a justifiable reason for The Simpsons remaining on the air.

-Score: Y’know what?
-Smeg it!
-I’m not giving it a score.
+Score: I’m not giving it a score.
 Why?

 - There is an episode in the Scully Era that is more deserving of a 0 score than this.